thindil/nimalyzer/doc/available_rules.rst

 1. Check if all procedures in module uses their parameters::

-    check parametersUsed
+    check paramsUsed

 2. Search for all procedures which don't use their all parameters::

-    search not parametersUsed
+    search not paramsUsed